HEALTH & WELLNESS

 The clinical evidence isn't settled enough to make hard superiority claims, but for parents prioritizing whole-food sourcing, the distinction is real.

 Where Hiya does pull ahead: it delivers 15+ total nutrients, including minerals like zinc, manganese, selenium, iodine, and calcium.
 Llama Naturals' 13 nutrients are all vitamins, with no added minerals.
 If your pediatrician has flagged a specific mineral gap, that's worth factoring in.
+That said, for children four and older, Llama Naturals hits 50% or more of the daily value for all 13 of its nutrients, compared to 6 out of 15+ for Hiya.

 Consider Kids’ Tastes: Real-Fruit Gummy or Chewable Tablet